Barnabás Varga: 2024–25 season

 On 3 October 2024, he scored against Tottenham Hotspur in the 2024–25 UEFA Europa League league phase match in Budapest.
 The match ended with a 2–1 defeat for Ferencváros.

 On 7 November 2024, he scored twice in a 2024–25 UEFA Europa League league phase match against FC Dynamo Kyiv.
 After the match, he was included in the 4th match day of the Europa League.
 He scored twice again in the next round of the league phase against the Swedish Malmö FF, bringing his goal tally to five goals in the first five games of the EL season.

+Varga won the 2024–25 Nemzeti Bajnokság I season with Ferencváros after beating Győr 2–1 at the ETO Park on the last match day on 24 May 2025.

 2025–26 season

 On 12 August 2025, he scored two goals in a 3–0 victory over PFC Ludogorets Razgrad at the Groupama Aréna in the third round of the 2025–26 UEFA Champions League qualifying.

-On 2 October 2025, he scored his first goal in the 2025–26 UEFA Europa League season in a 1–0 victory over KRC Genk at the Cegeka Arena, Genk, Belgium.

-Although he missed a penalty, he scored a goal in a 3–2 victory over FC Red Bull Salzburg in the 2025–26 UEFA Europa League season on 23 October 2025.
+On 2 October 2025, he scored his first goal in the UEFA Europa League season in a 1–0 victory over KRC Genk at the Cegeka Arena, Genk, Belgium.
+Although he missed a penalty, he scored a goal in a 3–2 victory over Red Bull Salzburg in the same competition on 23 October.

+AEK Athens

+On 6 January 2026, he was signed by AEK Athens.
+He scored his first goal a 1–1 draw against Olympiacos in the 2025–26 Super League Greece season.
+He scored his first double in a 4–0 victory over Panserraikos at the Serres Municipal Stadium, in Serres, Macedonia, on 7 February 2026.
+On 17 September 2026, he got injured in a 8-1 victory over Panserraikos F.C. in the 2026–27 Greek Football Cup season.
+Varga also scored two goals.